 Question Circle Response Administrative Action to Mailbox Fields 1) How many times should the telephone ring before Amanda takes a message?
-1 2 3 4 5 6 7 8 9 Set Adjust Maximum Rings to the circled number.
+1 2 3 4 5 6 7 8 9 Set Adjust Maximum Rings or Maximum Rings to the circled number.
 2) Should Do Not Disturb (DND) be permanently ON, permanently OFF, or under your control?
 ON Turn Do Not Disturb on.
 Turn Do Not Disturb's Lock on.
 (When ON, your telephone never rings, but callers can leave messages.
 When OFF Turn Do Not Disturb off.
 Turn Do Not Disturb's Lock on.
 OFF, the telephone always rings.
 When you control DND, you call Amanda to turn it ON and OFF.) under my control Turn Do Not Disturb off.
 Turn Do Not Disturb's Lock off.
-3) When Amanda screens calls, the system tells you who is calling and lets you decide to accept or reject each call.
-ON Turn Call Screening on.
+3) When Amanda screens calls, she tells you who is calling and lets you decide to accept or reject each call.
+Do you want call screening to be permanently ON, permanently OFF, or under your control?
+ON Turn Call Screening or Screen Calls on.
 Turn the Lock on.
-Do you want call screening to be permanently ON, permanently OFF, or OFF Turn Call Screening off.
-Turn the Lock on. under your control?
-1 under my control Turn Call Screening off.
+OFF Turn Call Screening or Screen Calls off.
+Turn the Lock on. under my control Turn Call Screening or Screen Calls off.
 Turn the Lock off.
 4a) Do you want Amanda to let you know who the call is for?
-YES Turn Identify Called Party on.
+YES Turn Identify Called Party on or set ID Call? to on or YES.
 (This is primarily for people who answer calls for more than one person.)
-NO Turn Identify Called Party off.
-4b) If YES to 4a, do you want Amanda to let you accept or reject the call based on who it is for?
-YES Turn on both Call Screening and Identify Called Party.
-(This is primarily for people who share Amanda can tell the user either of the following:Both who is calling and who the call is for. telephones.)
-Only who the call is for.
-This depends on the value of the modified_call_screening configuration option.
-You set this option using the Setup utility.
-NO Use the settings already specified for call screening and identifying the caller in questions 3 and 4a.
+NO Turn Identify Called Party off or set ID Call? to off or NO.